senaite/senaite2.com/docs/worksheet_control_references.md

 sidebar_label: Worksheet Control References
 ---

-Worksheets provide some powerful tools for quality assurance based on *Control References*.
+Worksheets provide some powerful tools for Quality Control and Quality Assurance (QA/QC) based on *Reference Samples*.
 They can assure that the Instruments measured correctly and mitigate human mistakes when carrying over the results into SENAITE.
+Besides, the person in charge of verifying results during the verification process makes use of them to guarantee that the tests have been performed in accordance with the SOPs and results are valid.

 ## Preparing the LIMS

-Blank- and Control References can be both added in a Supplier.
+Blank and Control References can be both added in a Supplier.

 Navigate to the *LIMS Setup* by clicking the ⚙️ button in the upper right corner and then on the *Suppliers* tile.